 Get at least 7 hours of sleep each night.

-The extreme makeover model is an alluring one, but doing one thing at a time is easier and more sustainable in the long run. “success begets success,” Tulloch informs.
-And there’s no better feeling than that.
+The extreme makeover model is an alluring one, but doing one thing at a time is easier and more sustainable in the long run.
+“Success begets success,” Tulloch says, and there’s no better feeling than that.

 If you would like to learn about healthy ways to lose weight, click here .

 Finding a doctor who specializes in helping people reach a healthier weight can make a huge difference on your health journey.
 To find a weight management physician near you, click here.